This article describes how to connect Tableau to a Snowflake data warehouse and set up the data source.

 Note: Tableau doesn't use a DSN to connect to Snowflake, so you can ignore the instructions in the Snowflake documentation about using a DSN.

-If you are using a version of Tableau before 2019.4, you can configure this by entering the parameters in a TDC file using
+If you are using Tableau version 2019.4 or earlier, you can configure it by entering the parameters in a TDC file using

 <connection-customization class='snowflake' enabled='true' version='19.1'>